 What is Zapekanka?

 Zapekanka is deeply rooted within Russian culture.
 It emerged from the countryside, as most great recipes do.
 The simplicity of the ingredients not only made the cake accessible and affordable, but easily tweaked and altered.
 Today, there are tons of different versions of zapekanka, ranging from sweet to savory.

 This rendition of zapekanka is best described as somewhere in between a baked pudding and a traditional American cheesecake.
 Typically served at breakfast, it’s made with a rich batter of farmer’s cheese, sour cream, and cream of wheat.
 This results in a luscious cake texture and a flavor profile that isn’t too sweet for the early morning hours.
 That being said, there’s nothing stopping you from enjoying a slice of dessert.

 Strap on your apron and let’s get started.

 Making this farmer’s cheese cake only requires a few ingredients and a couple simple steps to make.
 Below, find a quick overview of the recipe before diving in:

-- Make the Batter: Using a blender, combine farmer’s cheese, eggs, sugar, sour cream, cream of wheat, and baking powder until smooth.
+- Make the Batter: Using a blender or a mixer, combine farmer’s cheese, eggs, sugar, sour cream, cream of wheat, and baking powder until smooth.
 With a spatula, fold in the golden raisins.